NCTUMLlab/Chuan-en-Hsu-Multi-task-Generative-Adversarial-Imitation-Learning/README.md

 The related python packages are listed in requirements.txt.

-### Preprocess
+## Preprocess
-#### ConvLab-2
+### ConvLab-2
 Before starting, You should setup the ConvLab-2 package in https://github.com/thu-coai/ConvLab-2.
-Download the package from
+Download the package from the link and install it.
+    python analysis [--sys_policy] [--sys_path]